chanshiyucx/blog/journal/004-interview-simulation.md

 > How do you stay current with rapidly evolving web technologies?

-I keep up with web technologies by various approaches: I follow tech blogs like JavaScript Weekly, contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.
+I keep up with web technologies by various approaches: I follow tech blogs like JavaScript Weekly and some personal blogs.
+Additionally, I actively contribute to open-source projects which keeps me hands-on with new technologies, and my GitHub projects force me to stay updated with community trends.

 For domain-specific knowledge, I'd start with the company's documentation and industry standards, then actively learn from colleagues and hands-on project work.